Sequencing RNA with nanopore technology

-How is the MinION being used in RNA research?
+How is nanopore sequencing being used in RNA analysis?

 - Gene expression studies

 - Long reads to study splice variants and fusion proteins